gabecampb/gabecampb.github.io/docs/interpreters.md

 when writing an interpreter, for obvious reasons.
 Everything is LLVM these days so it shouldn't matter too much anyway.

-Now, lets see how to maximize instructions per second (IPS), relying heavily on the almighty omnipresence of the compiler Gods.
+Now, let's see how to maximize instructions per second (IPS), relying heavily on the almighty omnipresence of the compiler Gods.

 ## Tail those calls